aditya-/Docker_App_Deployment_EC2/README.md

-# Docker_Jennkins_web_app_EC2_Deployment
+# Docker_Jenkins_web_app_EC2_Deployment

-This Repository deals with Continuous-Integration and Continuous-Deployment Pipeline in Jenkins for a java based Dockerized Application
+This continution of could provisioning of EC2 Docker Host machine, This Repository deals with Continuous-Integration and Continuous-Deployment Pipeline in Jenkins for a java based Dockerized Application

-This repository is tries to exemplify how to automatically manage the process of building, testing with the highest coverage, and deployment phases.
+This repository is tries to exemplify how to automatically manage the process of building and deployment phases.

 Our goal is to ensure our pipeline works well after each code being pushed.
 The processes we want to auto-manage:
 * Code checkout